WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 helpers.helperA();
 ```

----
-# Define plugin
----
+Where is `__DEVELOPMENT__` coming from?
+Global inlined constants has place and use!
 [webpack.DefinePlugin](https://webpack.js.org/plugins/define-plugin/)

-Define free variables.
-Useful for having development builds with debug logging or adding global constants.
-The values will be inlined into the code which allows a minification pass to remove the redundant conditional.
+Moreover as the values will be inlined into the code it will allows minification pass to remove the redundant conditional.

 _webpack.front.config.js_